COVID-19 response: TRA's online services and special notices

-When a rebrand occurs, the end product can be subject to either a higher or lower fuel tax or carbon levy rate.
-This results in either fuel tax or carbon levy owing, or a refund of fuel tax or carbon levy.
+When a rebrand occurs, the end product can be subject to either a higher or lower fuel tax rate.
+This results in either fuel tax owing, or a refund of fuel tax.

 Definition of rebrand